Controversies about the word niggardly: David Howard incident

 On January 15, 1999, David Howard, an aide to the mayor of Washington, D.C., Anthony A. Williams, used "niggardly" in reference to a budget.
-This apparently upset one of his black colleagues, who misinterpreted it as a racial slur and lodged a complaint.
+This upset one of his black colleagues, who misinterpreted it as a racial slur and lodged a complaint.
 As a result, on January 25, Howard tendered his resignation, and Williams accepted it.

-However, after public pressure, an internal review into the matter was brought about, and the mayor offered Howard the chance to return to his position at the Office of the Public Advocate on February 4.
+After public pressure, an internal review into the matter was brought about, and the mayor offered Howard the chance to return to his position at the Office of the Public Advocate on February 4.
 Howard refused but accepted another position with the mayor instead, insisting that he did not feel victimized by the incident.
 On the contrary, Howard felt that he had learned from the situation.
-"I used to think it would be great if we could all be colorblind; that's naïve, especially for a white person, because a white person can't afford to be colorblind.
+"I used to think it would be great if we could all be colorblind; that's naïve, especially for a white person, because a white person [can] afford to be colorblind.
 They don't have to think about race every day.
 An African American does."

 It had been speculated that this incident inspired Philip Roth's novel The Human Stain, though Roth has stated that his source was an incident in the career of sociologist and professor Melvin Tumin.